 MACD vs. RSI – Which Indicator Gives Better Trading Results?

-Typically, indicators can be classified into four categories; Volatility, Volume, Momentum, and Trend Indicators.
-All these indicators help in determining the market situation in their relative field.
+Indicators can be classified into four categories: Volatility, Volume, Momentum, and Trend Indicators.
+All these indicators help determine the market situation in their relative field.
 For example, Trend Indicators are used to determine the strength and direction of the market trend, while Momentum Indicators help assess the strength of the price movement.

 Many indicators fall under the above categories.
-This article will talk about two commonly used momentum indicators— Relative Strength Index (RSI) and Moving Average Convergence Divergence (MACD), which are typically used to indicate the movement of price and its strength.
+This article will talk about two commonly used momentum indicators— Relative Strength Index (RSI) and Moving Average Convergence Divergence (MACD)- typically used to indicate the movement of price and its strength.

-Many reports and leading investment companies ascertain that trading results through the RSI indicator were much more promising than through the MACD indicator.
-This statement is widely based on that RSI has proved to be more accurate, while MACD has given mediocre results.
+Many reports and leading investment companies ascertain that trading results through the RSI indicator were much more promising than the MACD indicator.
+This statement is widely based on the fact that RSI has proved more accurate while MACD has given mediocre results.
 However, this is not the case with every trading scenario.
 In certain situations, MACD can work better than RSI.
+To use the MACD indicator correctly, use the Macd 2 line indicator for MT4.

 It all depends on the trading situation that determines which indicator is better.
-Before knowing which indicator is more efficient, first, we need to understand the working of these technical indicators.
+Before knowing which indicator is more efficient, we must understand how these technical indicators work.

 RSI (Relative Strength Index) Indicator

-The RSI or Relative Strength Index is a momentum indicator used to determine the situations of over-sales and overbought in the trading market.
-This helps in examining if the current condition in the market is actual or not.
-It is typically displayed as an oscillator that holds a value on a scale of 0 to 100, more likely a percentage.
-If the value is above 70%, it reflects the overvalued or overbought condition of an asset in the market.
+The RSI, or Relative Strength Index, is a momentum indicator used to determine the situations of over-sales and overbought in the trading market.
+This helps examine whether the current market condition is actual or not.
+It is typically displayed as an oscillator with a value on a scale of 0 to 100, which is more likely a percentage.
+If the value is above 70%, it reflects an asset’s overvalued or overbought condition in the market.
 If the RSI value is below 30%, it is the situation of undervalued or oversold assets in the market.

 relative strenght equation

-Another tool that has a greater significance for the RSI indicator is the divergence.
+The divergence is another tool that has a greater significance for the RSI indicator.
 The divergence of the price action from the RSI signal indicates the possibility of a trend reversal.
-Many experienced traders have recommended this tool as an efficient tool in identifying trend reversal.
+Many experienced traders have recommended this tool as efficient for identifying trend reversals.
 Due to its reliability, the indicator is widely popular.

 RSI trend lines

 The default setting of the plotting data can be changed as per the trading period the trader is using.
 It is advisable when the market is more volatile.
 Traders use a shorter period; similar can be done using the MACD indicator.
-The reason behind using the shorter period is that RSI will generate results based on the recent price trends.
-This will reduce the chances of false short-term signals as there is a high probability of such signals during a highly volatile market.
+The shorter period is used because RSI will generate results based on the recent price trends.
+This will reduce the chances of false short-term signals, which are highly likely during a highly volatile market.

 MACD (Moving Average Convergence Divergence) Indicator

 Moving Average Convergence Divergence or MACD is another technical momentum indicator used to estimate the difference between 2 EMA (Exponential Moving Average), typically 12-period EMA and 26-period EMA.
-It is a graphical representation of the MACD line and signal line with a histogram, along the centreline, representing the difference between short-term and long-term MACD, negative or positive.
+It is a graphical representation of the MACD and signal lines with a histogram along the centreline.
+It represents the difference between short-term and long-term MACD, negative or positive.

 To learn about the best MACD settings, visit our page.